USS Plunger (1895): Experimental Plunger

 Plunger was constructed at the Columbia Iron Works in Baltimore, Maryland and launched on August 7, 1897, and the Navy conducted dock trials in 1898.
 Her complex steam power plant proved impractical for a submarine and the boat was not accepted for service by the Navy.
 The Navy considered reconstructing Plunger with new engines in July 1899 but decided against it.
-The contract was cancelled between Holland and the Navy in 1900, and the money already outlaid was applied to the cost of purchasing a new submarine which became USS Plunger (SS-2).
+The contract was canceled between Holland and the Navy in 1900, and the money already outlaid was applied to the cost of purchasing a new submarine which became USS Plunger (SS-2).
 The original Plunger was kept by the Holland Torpedo Boat Company at its Holland Torpedo Boat Station in New Suffolk on Long Island, New York.
 She remained unused until she was scrapped in 1917.

 Holland applied lessons learned from Plunger to the design of Holland VI, which was accepted by the Navy and commissioned as USS Holland.
 The name Plunger was given to the lead ship of the first multi-ship class of U.S. Navy submarines.